 The pressures of baby feeding

-Despite trying incredibly hard to breastfeed her baby, Felicity had no luck.
+Despite trying incredibly hard to breastfeed her baby, Felicia had no luck.
 Her baby had a condition that stopped him from latching properly.
 She tried all manner of methods and sought the help of a lactation consultant but still had no joy.

 Being unable to breastfeed her baby left her feeling shame and guilt.